PeterKottas/react-bell-chat/README.md

 }
 ```

-Make sure to keep a list of proper message objects in your class state.
-Like so:
+The bare minimum is to provide a list of messages and authors, check this out for an example:

 ```typescript
 //...